kyrylo2626/MarvelTelegramBot/README.md

 # MarvelTelegramBot
-Telegram bot game "cities" but with marvel heroes name
+Telegram bot game "cities" but with marvel heroes name.